 1. Late start time, which research has shown to improve student behavior, performance, and well-being.

-2. Early exit time, which enables our students to participate in a wide variety of activities such as electives, Bible classes, sports, concurrent enrollment at community college, part-time jobs, tutoring, etc.
+2. Flexible schedule, which enables our students to participate in a wide variety of activities such as electives, Bible classes, sports, concurrent enrollment at community college, part-time jobs, tutoring, etc.